Omicron to be dominant variant in EU by mid-January

 “Omicron is spreading at a rate we have not seen with any previous variant.
 We are concerned that people are dismissing omicron as mild,” WHO Director-General Tedros Adhanom Ghebreyesus said.
 “Surely we have learned by now that we underestimate this virus at our peril.”

-He emphasized that vaccines were just one tool — if a major one — to fight the pandemic, along with measures like mask-wearing, better ventilation indoors, social distancing and washing hands.
+Tedros emphasized that vaccines were just one tool — if a major one — to fight the pandemic, along with measures like mask-wearing, better indoor ventilation, social distancing and hand washing.

 With omicron now on the scene, more countries are adopting restrictions.
 Italy this week required negative tests from vaccinated visitors, raising concerns that similar moves elsewhere will limit the ability of EU citizens to travel to see friends and relatives over the holidays.